aleph2c/learning_xslt_with_python/README.md

   errors, see below).

-The original version of ``saxonche`` would frequently cause StackOverFlow errors, if you are running ``12.0.0``, upgrade immediately: ``pip install --upgrade saxonche``.
+The original version of ``saxonche`` would frequently cause StackOverFlow errors, so if you are running ``12.0.0``, upgrade immediately: ``pip install --upgrade saxonche``.
 The current version still crashes but not as often:
 Wrap any calls to the library in exceptions and ensure you can recover (I don't know if this leaks memory).
-The ``saxonche`` library is low quality work wrapping high quality work, but its improving.
-If you need something more reliable, you could call out to the Java versions of saxon with a pipe.
+The ``saxonche`` library is low quality software wrapping high quality technology, but it's improving.
+If you need something more reliable, you could call out to the Java versions of saxon software with a pipe.

-As a Python developer learning XSLT your main challenge will be to stop thinking like a procedural programmer and start thinking like a functional programmer.
+As a Python developer learning XSLT your main challenge will be to stop thinking like a procedural programmer and start to think like a functional programmer.
 You probably won't believe me until you have suffered, but once you give up trying to hack XSLT into behaving like Python, come back and read the following: